css-raku/CSS-Stylesheet-raku/docs/CSS/Stylesheet.md

 )
 ```

-This method can be used to create stylesheets from scratch, For example:
+The `new` method can be used to create CSS stylesheets from scratch, For example:

 ```raku
 my CSS::MediaQuery() $media-query = 'print';